 A file download from the website.

 The means by which a user arrived at the website: from an ad, search results, social network, or other source.

 - Conversion rate

 A numerical value that is based on an attribute of a session or pageview.
 This amount can be the total or average.
-For example, pageviews are calculated as the sum of values, while session depth is the average value.
+For example, pageviews are calculated as the total of all values, and session depth is calculated as the average value.

 A session is considered a bounce if it meets all of the following criteria at once: